 The first stage introduces general accounting, auditing, finance and law principles to give you a base understanding of these areas.
 I found these to be quite demanding as there are a lot of key principles to learn over a relatively short three-month period, but they are invaluable for your long-term career.

-The second stage takes what is learned at stage one and further develops this to give you a deeper technical understanding of the topics, introducing more complex areas.
-This stage was interesting as I was able to pull from experiences working with clients but also apply more technical detail to the work I was doing in the office at that time.
+The second stage takes what is learnt at stage one and further develops this to give you a deeper technical understanding of the topics, introducing more complex areas.
+This stage was interesting as I was able to pull from experiences working on clients but also apply more technical detail to the work I was doing in the office at that time.
 At this stage, I was able to demonstrate a better understanding of technical accounting and also what needs clients have.
 As a result, my workload became more complex and much more interesting.

 The last stage of ICAS is a five and a half hour case study.
 The case study includes aspects of accountancy, audit, finance, tax and other areas that you study, and applies them to a real-life situation.
 The aim is to write a report advising on accounts, finance and tax implications, recommend how to resolve any issues and plan for the future.
 This was a very interesting exercise as I developed a better understanding of how to convey issues to clients in a concise, relevant manner.